hapax/hapax.github.io/assets/bathroom.md

 In other words,

 <span style="padding-left: 20px; display:block">
-The total force on an object supported by surface tension is the weight of displaced water.
+The force on an object supported by surface tension is the weight of displaced water.
 </span>

 Now we can understand why the hair casts the shadow it does.